Taking Birth Control Pills During Pregnancy: Is It Safe & What Happens?

 4. Is There a Risk of Preterm Delivery and Low Birth Weight?

 Although debatable, women who conceive while on the birth control pill may be at a greater risk of experiencing preterm labour, low birth weight, and a few congenital urinary tract anomalies.
+Thus, these side effects of taking birth control pills when pregnant are very rare.

-Please Note: It is essential to understand here that research done in this field is not extensive, as it may be against medical ethics to expose a mother and her unborn child to any potential danger.
-Thus, much of the data has been collected from epidemiological research relating to mothers who took birth control pills during their early pregnancy in contrast to those who didn’t.
+Please note: It is essential to understand here that research done in this field is not extensive, as it may be against medical ethics to expose a mother and her unborn child to any potential danger.
+Thus, much of the data has been collected from epidemiological research relating to mothers who took birth control pills during their early pregnancy, in contrast to those who didn’t.

 Risk of Continuing Birth Control While Pregnant

 Now that you have got a big fat positive on your pregnancy test, there’s no reason to continue them.
 Besides, there is not much scientific evidence suggesting harm to the pregnancy if you accidentally continue taking hormonal birth control during pregnancy.
-However, your doctor will recommend you stop taking them as their purpose is gone.
+However, your doctor will recommend that you stop taking them as their purpose is gone.

 Hence, hormonal birth control won’t risk pregnancy or abort it once you are pregnant.